Rapptz/discord.py/docs/api.rst

     :param message: The :class:`Message` that had its reactions cleared.
     :param reactions: A list of :class:`Reaction`\s that were removed.

+.. function:: on_private_channel_delete(channel)
+              on_private_channel_create(channel)

+    Called whenever a private channel is deleted or created.

+    :param channel: The :class:`abc.PrivateChannel` that got created or deleted.

+.. function:: on_private_channel_update(before, after)

+    Called whenever a private group DM is updated. e.g. changed name or topic.

+    :param before: The :class:`GroupChannel` that got updated with the old info.
+    :param after: The :class:`GroupChannel` that got updated with the updated info.

-.. function:: on_channel_delete(channel)
+.. function:: on_private_channel_pins_update(channel, last_pin)
-              on_channel_create(channel)

-    Called whenever a channel is removed or added from a guild.
+    Called whenever a message is pinned or unpinned from a private channel.

+    :param channel: The :class:`abc.PrivateChannel` that had it's pins updated.
+    :param last_pin: A ``datetime.datetime`` object representing when the latest message was pinned or ``None`` if there are no pins.

+.. function:: on_guild_channel_delete(channel)
+              on_guild_channel_create(channel)

+    Called whenever a guild channel is deleted or created.

-    Note that you can get the guild from :attr:`Channel.guild`.
+    Note that you can get the guild from :attr:`~abc.GuildChannel.guild`.
-    :func:`on_channel_create` could also pass in a :class:`PrivateChannel` depending on the value of :attr:`Channel.is_private`.

-    :param channel: The :class:`Channel` that got added or deleted.
+    :param channel: The :class:`abc.GuildChannel` that got created or deleted.

-.. function:: on_channel_update(before, after)
+.. function:: on_guild_channel_update(before, after)

-    Called whenever a channel is updated. e.g. changed name, topic, permissions.
+    Called whenever a guild channel is updated. e.g. changed name, topic, permissions.

-    :param before: The :class:`Channel` that got updated with the old info.
+    :param before: The :class:`abc.GuildChannel` that got updated with the old info.
-    :param after: The :class:`Channel` that got updated with the updated info.
+    :param after: The :class:`abc.GuildChannel` that got updated with the updated info.

-.. function:: on_channel_pins_update(channel, last_pin)
+.. function:: on_guild_channel_pins_update(channel, last_pin)

-    Called whenever a message is pinned or unpinned from a channel.
+    Called whenever a message is pinned or unpinned from a guild channel.

-    :param channel: The :class:`Channel` that had it's pins updated.
+    :param channel: The :class:`abc.GuildChannel` that had it's pins updated.
     :param last_pin: A ``datetime.datetime`` object representing when the latest message was pinned or ``None`` if there are no pins.

 .. function:: on_member_join(member)
               on_member_remove(member)